software-mansion/react-native-gesture-handler/docs/docs/components/reanimated_swipeable.md

 a function that returns a component which will be rendered under the swipeable after swiping it to the right.
 The function receives the following arguments:

-- `progress`
-  - A `SharedValue` representing swiping progress relative to the width of the returned element.
+- `progress` - a `SharedValue` representing swiping progress relative to the width of the returned element.
   - Equals `0` when `swipeable` is closed, `1` when left action is open.
   - Linearly increases to `Infinity` as left action overshoots it's open position.
 - `translation` - a horizontal offset of the `swipeable` relative to its closed position